supervisely-ecosystem/mmpretrain/supervisely/serve/README.md

     <img src="https://i.imgur.com/tohTu5R.png" alt="SLY_EMBEDED_VIDEO_LINK"  style="max-width:70%;">
 </a>

 # How To Run

 1. Go to the directory with weights in `Team Files`.
 Training app saves results to the
    directory: `/mmclassification/<session id>_<training project name>/checkpoints`.
 Then right click to weights `.pth` file, for example: `/mmclassification/6181_synthetic products v2/checkpoints/latest.pth`

 <img src="https://i.imgur.com/cmEzYGr.gif"/>

-2. Run `Serve MMClassification` app from context menu
+2. Run `Serve MMClassification V2 (MMPretrain)` app from context menu

 3. Select device, both `gpu` and `cpu` are supported.
 Also in advanced section you can change what agent should be used for deploy.

 4. Press `Run` button.